How to Pick a Lock: A Beginner’s Guide

 Introduction to Lock Picking

 So what exactly is lock picking?
 A professional locksmith could define lock picking as the art of examining and then manipulating the internal components of a lock with the goal of disengaging the lock mechanism without using the original key.
-But to the layman, this mumbo jumbo can simply be translated as the act of bumping a few metal pins up and out-of-the-way so they no longer block the lock from turning.
+But to the newbie, this mumbo jumbo can simply be translated as the act of bumping a few metal pins up and out-of-the-way so they no longer block the lock from turning.

 Legality of Lock Picking